-- a.
-One or more persons related by blood or marriage together with any number of natural, foster, step or adopted children, domestic servants, nurses and therapists and no more than two roomers or boarders; or - b.
-No more than 4 unrelated persons; - c.
-Any group identified in Section 15.2-2291 of the Code of Virginia.
+- A. One or more persons related by blood or marriage together with any number of natural, foster, step or adopted children, domestic servants, nurses and therapists and no more than two roomers or boarders; or - B. No more than 4 persons, not related by blood or marriage; or - C. Any group identified in Code of Virginia § 15.2-2291.